plouc/nono-le-robot/docs/source/responders.rst

 Responders
 ==========

-Responders are responsible for message processing, shirka comes with a nice set of responders:
+Responders are responsible for message processing, shirka comes with a nice set of responders.

-* rageface
-* whois
-* math
-* wat
-* xkcd
-* ascii
-* 9gag
-* jira

 rageface
 --------